HavenDV/H.Vpn/README.md

 ## Usage
 ### H.Firewall
 Forbids for 15 seconds everything except LAN/DNS/Localhost requests and Chrome applications.
-NOTE: The application that runs this must have administrator rights.
+NOTE: To use this code in your application, you must either run it as an administrator or run it through a service talking to it via IPC (eg [H.Pipes](https://github.com/HavenDV/H.Pipes)).
 Else you will get the following error: `0x8032000D.
 The call must be made from within an explicit transaction.`
 ```cs
 using var firewall = new HFirewall();